Samsung/cotopaxi/README.md

 **cotopaxi.server_fingerprinter**

-Tool for software fingerprinting of network servers at given IP and port ranges
+Tool for software fingerprinting of network endpoints at given IP and port ranges

 Currently supported servers:
 * CoAP: